terrastruct/d2-docs/docs/tour/faq.md

 ## Is this designed for small diagrams or complex ones?

 Both.
 The syntax is kept minimal and unstructured to make small diagrams with as little lines as possible.
 At the same time, the language includes IDE features like an autoformatter, error messages, and comments to maintain large diagrams.

+## Does the D2 CLI collect telemetry?

+No, D2 does not use an internet connection after installation, except to check for version updates from Github periodically.

+## Does D2 need a browser to run?

+No, D2 can run entirely server-side.